Project-Cepi/k/README.md

 `/ko insert (index) (line)` - insert a line to the script

-`/ko show` - prints the entire script
+`/ko show` - sends the entire script to you

 `/ko eval` - evaulates the script